jfmartinz/ResourceHub/.github/pull_request_template.md

 Please follow these steps to create the PR title correctly:

 > - Replace "Category" with the relevant category, such as **Web Development** or **UI & UX Design**.
 > - Replace "Resource Name & Section" with the specific name of the resource and the relevant section where it belongs.
-For instance, you could use something like **CSS Portal & Tools** or **Leetcode & Challenges**.
+For instance, you could use something like **Web development - CSS Portal & Tools** or **Web development - Leetcode & Challenges**.

 <!--  By following these instructions, you will help maintain consistency and clarity in our repository.
 Thank you for your contribution! -->